aer0ss/aerofs/docs/engineering/how-to/get-started.md

-Welcome, new AeroFS teammate!
+## Welcome, new AeroFS teammate!

 By now, you have received:

   * a laptop
   * an @aerofs.com email account provided by Google

-You'll need to do several things to get started with AeroFS:
+You'll need to do several things to get started with AeroFS.

 ## Make sure your local user ID is good

 Your user ID should follow the format "<first_name><last_name_initial>" e.g. "alext."
 Otherwise there will be ongoing pain in the future.
 Creating a new account and deleting the existing one is one of easier ways to change your user ID.

 ## Set up full-disk encryption with FileVault